MIGRAINENo ordinary headache

 What causes migraine?

 What are the migraine triggers?

 Hormonal balance tends to be a major aspect, especially in females.
 Migraines tend to occur around period time.
+An association between migraine and menstruation has been reported by 50% of women, with many women reporting that menstrual attacks are more severe, last longer, and respond less well to treatment compared with non-menstrual attacks.
 It is interesting to note that HRT therapy can often cause or intensify attacks and, medically, it would be advisable to stop therapy should this be the case.

 Low blood sugar, or what may be called functional hypoglycaemia, is another common trigger where the attack is triggered after a period of irregular eating or missing out meals.

 Low blood pressure, which at face value may be a great asset, tends to be a common finding in migraine sufferers.
 When considering the neurovascular aspect of migraine “blood vessel headache,” low blood pressure becomes an understandable trigger.